Prevent the Spread of EAB Across Canada: How You Can Help Save Ash Trees

 Tree Canada

 The Emerald Ash Borer (EAB) has affected millions of ash trees in North America.
-In Canada alone, EAB has now spread to five provinces, affecting ash trees in communities in Manitoba, Ontario, Quebec, New Brunswick and Nova Scotia.
+In Canada alone, EAB has spread from coast to coast, affecting ash trees in communities across Nova Scotia, New Brunswick, Québec, Ontario, Manitoba and British Columbia.

-While foresters have come up with novel ideas to fight this invasive pest, many of us may struggle with how we can prevent this invasion from doing further damage.
-But fear not, below are some simple ways you can help to save our ash trees!
+While entomologists and urban foresters have come up with strategies to control this invasive pest, many of us may struggle with how to prevent an outbreak from spreading beyond a quarantine zone.
+Here are a few tips that can help mitigate the spread:

 Tip 1: Know what an ash looks like!

-Many municipalities are encouraging residents to speak up if they see an ash tree that looks damaged or that is dying.
+Many municipalities where EAB has yet to be detected are encouraging residents to speak up if they see an ash tree that looks damaged or that is dying.

-Before you can speak up though, knowing what an ash tree looks like might help!
-Ash trees native to Canada are deciduous and some common examples found in our cities include White ash, Black ash and Green ash.
-Ash trees are medium to large trees with generally straight, slender trunks with large compound leaves.
+Before you can speak up, though, knowing what an ash tree looks like might help!
+Ash trees that are native to Canada are deciduous, and some common examples found in our cities include white ash, black ash, and green/red ash.
+Ash trees are medium to large trees with generally slightly furrowed bark and large compound leaves (with 5 to 9 leaflets).

 Tip 2: Know the signs and symptoms

-Sadly new infestations of EAB are quite difficult to detect, and usually by the time you detect the signs (i.e. physical damage to the tree) and symptoms (i.e. the tree’s response to the attack), the tree can already be heavily infested.
+Sadly, new infestations of EAB are difficult to detect, and usually by the time signs like physical damage and symptoms (i.e., the tree’s response to the attack) are observed, the tree can already be heavily infested.

 The common signs are: